-Katelyn Rucks Rocks Harry Potter Themed Lingerie With See-Through Top & Thong Panties
+Katelyn Runck Rocks Harry Potter-Themed Lingerie With See-Through Top & Thong Panties

 She added a pair of yellow and maroon suspenders to the look, as well as a matching tie and white collar neckline to give fans the full Harry Potter effect.

-In the first photo, Katelyn sat on her knees on top of a yellow sofa.
-She had her thighs apart and both of her thumbs hooked into her suspenders as she shifted her weight to the side and stared out of a nearby window.
+In the first photo, Katelyn knelt on top of a yellow sofa.
+She had her thighs parted and both of her thumbs hooked into her suspenders as she shifted her weight to the side and stared out of a nearby window.

 The second snap featured her with one leg propped up and her arm resting on her knee.
 Her other hand lightly touched her hair as she arched her back and wore a steamy expression on her face.

-In the caption of the post, Katelyn told fans that she was Hermione, and that class was in session at Hogwarts school.
+In the caption of the post, Katelyn noted that she was Hermione and that class was in session at Hogwarts School.

 Her long, dark hair was parted to the side.
 The locks were styled in loose curls that hung down her back and spilled over her shoulder.

-Katelyn’s over 2.4 million followers immediately began to respond to the snap.
-The pics garnered more than 3,500 likes within the first 15 minutes after it was uploaded to her timeline.
+Katelyn’s over 2.4 million followers immediately began to respond to the upload.
+The pics garnered more than 3,500 likes within the first 15 minutes after being uploaded to her timeline.
 Her admirers also left over 200 comments during that time.

 “Pretty like a angel,” one follower stated.